trickstercache/trickster/docs/developer/environment/README.md

 The generation step records the dataset's pickup/dropoff bounds and derives one seconds-level shift that places the pickup midpoint at the seed instant.
-MySQL and ClickHouse apply that exact shift to every pickup and dropoff datetime and regenerate the related date columns; Druid applies it to the primary `__time` timestamp.
+MySQL, TimescaleDB, and ClickHouse apply that exact shift to every pickup and dropoff datetime and regenerate the related date columns; Druid applies it to the primary `__time` timestamp.
 This preserves trip durations and partition/date relationships in the relational copies while placing approximately half of the pickup distribution before and half after the seed instant.
-To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first runs the `seed_data_generate` service and then reloads ClickHouse, MySQL, and Druid in parallel.
+To re-seed (for example, after the data ages out of range), run `make developer-seed-data`, which first runs the `seed_data_generate` service and then reloads ClickHouse, MySQL, TimescaleDB, and Druid in parallel.
 A Trickster started before the re-seed still holds the previous timeseries in its memory cache, so restart `make serve-dev` afterwards (or compare against a `-direct` datasource) to see the new data.